JulsSal99/Tesi/README.md

 prob_i_q = 0.8
 # volume of answers.
 "ND" if NOT DEFINED, "L" if LOW volume, "H" if HIGH volume
 volume = ND

+[gender]
+# if you want the output quantity to be this exact value, set True.
+Warning: it can cause errors if here are not enough participants in the folder
+fixed_quantity = False
 # proportion between male and female, in case there are not enough male or female to accomplish this task, the higher number will be reduced
 limit_male_female = 0:0